captainigweh12/rejection-hero/README.md

   - AI receives list of actual businesses with accurate GPS coordinates
   - Quests direct you to real, existing locations near you
   - No more made-up or far away locations!
+  - **Human-readable descriptions**: Quest descriptions use place names like "Visit Starbucks on Main Street" instead of technical GPS coordinates
 - **Location-aware (10-mile radius)**:
   - Requests location permission on quest screen
   - AI generates quests ONLY within 10 miles of your current location